This set of Aircraft Maintenance Multiple Choice Questions & Answers (MCQs) focuses on “Aircraft Systems and Aviation – Flight Management System”.

 d) Cost Display Unit

-Explanation: CDU refers to Control Display Unit.
+Explanation: CDU refers to the Control Display Unit.
 The unit incorporates a small screen and keyboard or touchscreen and is used to control the FMS.

 4. Which of the following standard defines the navigation database?